ragokan/bunicorn-benchmark/README.md

 # Benchmark

-## This is not my repo, I cloned and changed it, you can see original here: -> https://github.com/bunsvr/benchmark

 Benchmarking Bun, Node and Deno [frameworks](/src) performance, in requests per second.

 You can see the details results [here](/results/index.md).